haikalfouzi/haikalfouzi.github.io/_posts/2020-12-14-Rocketdyne-F1-FEA.md

 ### Applying Pressure Load

-Pressure load due to expansion of hot gas due to combustion need to be applied to surfaces that are exposed to the hot gas including the regeneration channel near to the bolt and nuts.
+Pressure load due to expansion of hot gas due to combustion needs to be applied to surfaces that are exposed to the hot gas including the regeneration channel near to the bolt and nuts.

 {% include image.html file="/f1-engine/pressure-load.PNG" %}
 {% include image.html file="/f1-engine/pressure-load-time.PNG" description="Pressure Load Time Step" %}